Master's Scholarship (current students) terms and conditions

 - University of Portsmouth students who complete an undergraduate degree in 2020, who achieve a first class or upper second class honours degree.
 Collaborative students progressing from an undergraduate degree studied through a partner institution are not eligible for the scholarship.
 Students from other Universities will not be eligible.

-- Students who meet the above conditions, who are made and accept an offer from the University to study a full-time eligible Master’s course, starting in September 2020.
+- Students who meet the above conditions, who are made and accept an offer from the University to study a full-time eligible Master’s course, starting in September/October 2020 or January/February 2021.
+Please note, students must meet the conditions of their course offer in addition to the scholarship conditions, to be considered for the award.

 1.2 There is a limited number of scholarships, so student eligibility does not guarantee that students will receive an award.